Broadcom bid for Qualcomm: The saga so far

 March 4, 2018

-The U.S. government ordered a national security review of Singapore-based Broadcom Ltd's $117 billion bid for Qualcomm, in an unusual move that prompted Qualcomm to delay its March 6 shareholder meeting.
+The U.S. government ordered the national security review of Broadcom Ltd's $117 billion bid for Qualcomm that prompted Qualcomm to delay its March 6 shareholder meeting.

 March 2, 2018